Department of Medicine/Immunobiology Program, University of Vermont, Burlington, Vermont 05405-0068, USA.

 As mentioned above, although similar in substrate specificity, the different p38 MAPK family members can also mediate distinct functions.
 Thus all p38 MAPK isoforms appear to be activated in an ATM-dependent manner in response to γ-irradiation, but only p38γ seems to be required for the induction of the G2/M checkpoint .
 Specific p38 MAPK isoforms therefore may have different roles in the induction of a G2/M checkpoint depending on the experimental system.

-The function of p38 MAPK in the G1/S cell cycle checkpoint
+The role of p38 MAPK in the G2/M Checkpoint.

 Although less established, p38 MAPK activation can also contribute to the induction of a G1/S checkpoint in response to stimuli such as osmotic stress, reactive oxygen species and cellular senescence.
 Similar to the G2/M checkpoint regulation, several mechanisms by which p38 MAPK mediates a G1/S checkpoint have been described. p38 MAPK can induce a G1/S checkpoint through the activation of p53.
 Consistent with its role as a master regulator of the cell cycle, in addition to controlling the G2 to M progression, p53 also regulates G1 to S progression. p38 MAPK activation of p53 results in the accumulation of p21, one of the p53 targets[33, 34].
 While p21 promotes a G2/M checkpoint by inactivating cdc2, to establish a G1/S checkpoint p21 inactivates cdk2.
 In addition, it has been reported that p38 MAPK can directly phosphorylate and stabilize p21 in vivo .